The taskbar in Qt Creator can display following types of output:

 To specify settings for displaying application output, select Edit > Preferences > Build & Run > Application Output, or click the (Open Settings Page) button.
 You can select whether to open Application Output on output when running or debugging applications, to clear old output on a new run, to word-wrap output, and to limit output to the specified number of lines.

-Compile Output provides all output from the compiler.
+Compile Output shows all output from the compiler.
 The Compile Output is a more detailed version of information displayed in Issues.

 Double-click on a file name in an error message to open the file in the code editor.

 Select the Cancel Build button to cancel the build.

 To specify whether to open the Compile Output view on output when building applications, select Edit > Preferences > Build & Run > Compile Output, and then select the Open Compile Output when building check box.
 In the Limit output to field, you can specify the maximum amount of build output lines to display.

 You can also open the preferences page by clicking (Open Settings Page).

 To copy the output to the clipboard, select Select All in the context menu, and then select Copy.
 Save the output as a file if you want to examine it later without having to build the project again.
 This is useful for large projects that take a long time to build.